Tuffy’s Dog Food receives the Advisor’s second-lowest tier rating of 2 star.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-In addition, when you consider the plant-based protein-boosting effect of the soybean meal and brewers yeast, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the soybean meal, brewers yeast and flaxseed, this looks like the profile of a kibble containing a below-average amount of meat.

-Tuffy’s Dog Food is a plant-based kibble using a limited amount of poultry by-product meal as its main source of animal protein, thus earning the brand 1 star.
+Tuffy’s Dog Food is a plant-based kibble using a below-average amount of poultry by-product meal as its main source of animal protein, thus earning the brand 2 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.